DDGA

 Drawdown Georgia Solutions Tracker

 The current work of Drawdown Georgia reflects an altered theory of change.
 Climate scientists’ predictions are occurring sooner than expected, with more frequent and more damaging climate disruption.
 We recognize now that there is less time to implement solutions and to adapt to climate threats than previously thought.
-As a result, we are developing a tracker to monitor and activate solutions.
-By revealing features of the current marketplace for solutions, and by characterizing key enablers and challenges, we hope to promote “peer” suasion.
-That is what we mean by "Track+Scale".
+As a result, we have developed a tracker to monitor and activate solutions.
+By revealing features of the current marketplace for solutions, and by characterizing key enablers and challenges, we hope to promote “peer” suasion and identify opportunities for "early movers" and increased adoption across Georgia.

 Climate Solutions